 Influenza (flu) is a respiratory illness and symptoms frequently include headache, fever, cough, sore throat, aching muscles and joints.

 A Flu vaccination provides effective protection against flu.
 If you are elderly, have a medical condition or a weak immune system then flu can develop life-threatening complications, like pneumonia or a chest infection.
-The service is available at all our pharmacies.

-If you are not eligible for a free NHS Flu Vaccination, our pharmacies also offer a private service costing £12.99.
+If you are not eligible for a free NHS Flu Vaccination, our pharmacies also offer a private service costing £15.

 Am I eligible for the FREE NHS Flu Vaccination Service?